 Description of intervention(s) / exposure

-A two-year intervention program will be guided and led by Aboriginal health practitioners (AHPs) and will involve a cardiovascular risk management program, lifestyle program targeting diet and physical activity, targeted advice and coaching for smoking cessation (for current smokers) and depression (for those at high risk of depression).
+A one-year intervention program will be guided and led by Aboriginal health practitioners (AHPs) and will involve a cardiovascular risk management program, lifestyle program targeting diet and physical activity, targeted advice and coaching for smoking cessation (for current smokers) and depression (for those at high risk of depression).
 All intervention protocols will be developed in consultation with AHPs and relevant staff from the Aboriginal community-controlled health services.
 The study will be conducted in two sites in Western Australia (Derbarl Yerrigan Health Service in Perth and South West Aboriginal Medical Service in Bunbury).
 Please see details of the intervention components below:

 2) Lifestyle Program: Consists of individual and group sessions focused on diet and physical activity.